vpetrigo/arm-cmake-toolchains/README.md

 # CMake toolchain files for ARM GCC compiler

 This repo contains CMake toolchain files that utilizes [ARM GCC](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm).

-One of them `arm-gcc-toolchain.cmake` use `arm-none-eabi-gcc` suite to build CMake project.
+One of them `arm-gcc-toolchain.cmake` uses `arm-none-eabi-gcc` suite to build CMake project.
 To use it the toolchain must be added to the system PATH variable.

 *Example for Ninja generator, Debug build*: